hirosystems/docs/docs/clarinet/getting-started.md

 title: Getting Started
 ---

-Before creating your project, make sure to install and build Clarinet.
+Follow this guide to install and build Clarinet.

 ## Install and Build Clarinet